 Please check our hours calendar before planning your research visit.
 Also note that the University is closed for two weeks each year during winter break.

-Materials may need to be paged to the reading room at least 24 hours in advance.
+Materials may need to be paged to the reading room 48 hours in advance, excluding weekends and holidays.
+For example, a request made prior to noon on Monday will be fullfilled on or before Wednesday 1 pm; a request made on Friday will be available Tuesday.
 Stanford Community members will need to show their current Stanford I.D. to the portal monitors when entering Green Library; Center staff will also ask for your I.D. when entering the Center.
 Please note that the David Rumsey Map Center is not an open study space but it is a center for viewing paged materials and using the technology available in the center through mediation by Center staff.

 Non-Stanford users: Please bring a current government or university issued photo I.D.
 For non-Stanford visitors wishing to make subsequent visits to the David Rumsey Map Center, a new pass will have to be obtained from Green Library for each day of access.
 To obtain the pass, please consult with a Green Library portal monitor.
 Patrons must request materials one full business day before planned date of use.
 Paging materials occurs through the item’s Searchworks record.
 Digital images are available for many of our physical holdings.